Principles for Student Support

 8. All Academic Advisers will be available to act as a student's academic referee for applications for employment or further study, although students may approach other members of academic staff (for example their dissertation supervisor) for academic references.

-9. All Colleges will have a Senior Tutor and College Secretary.
-The primary responsibility for providing pastoral support - by which we mean welfare support in relation to personal or financial matters and personal circumstances that affect academic studies - rests with the College Senior Tutor: the principal point of contact on all pastoral support matters.
-In consultation with Senior Tutors Education Committee will set out core provision in these areas and Senior Tutors will be responsible for their delivery.
+10. College Principals have the ultimate responsibility for assuring the provision of pastoral support to students (by which we mean support in relation to personal or financial matters and personal circumstances that affect academic studies).
+College Principals will identify a principal point of contact on all pastoral support matters.
+In consultation with the PVC&DW (as advised by Colleges’ Board) Education Committee will set out core provision in these areas and College Principals will be responsible for ensuring arrangements are in place for their delivery.

-10. The implementation and monitoring of the arrangements for pastoral support will be carried out through College Review, and the Student Experience Sub-Committee's oversight of the student experience in colleges.
+11. The monitoring of the arrangements for pastoral support will be carried out through College Review and the Student Experience Sub-Committee's oversight of the student experience in colleges.

-11. Departments will nominate a principal point of contact for Colleges.
+12. Departments will nominate a principal point of contact for colleges.

 Specialist student services

-17. Relevant Specialist student services (for example CAS, DUSSD) will ensure that they have a named member of staff in their service who acts as a main point of contact for colleagues in departments and colleges.
-Departments will nominate a main point of contact for professional services, and the Senior Tutor will be the principal point of contact for each College.
+18. Relevant Specialist Student Services (for example CEEC, Disability Support Services) will ensure that they have a named member of staff in their service who acts as a main point of contact for colleagues in departments and colleges.
+Departments and colleges will nominate a main point of contact for Specialist Services.

-18. Clear mechanisms will be put in place to ensure effective liaison between academic departments, colleges and Specialist student services, in order to ensure co-ordination of student support.
+19. Clear mechanisms will be put in place to ensure effective liaison between academic departments, colleges and Specialist Student Services, in order to ensure co-ordination of student support.
 While the particular form of these mechanisms may differ according to the specific situation/issue mechanisms must be clear, and transparent and accessible information about them will be provided.